YilikaLoufoua/noise-suppression/README.md

 # noise-suppression
-MathWorks-Excellence-in-Innovation project 193
+Using MATLAB and its Audio Toolbox™ and Deep Learning Toolbox™ products to develop and train a noise suppression deep learning network.

 ## Introduction
-This is a MLH Fellowship project assignment and project 193 of MathWorks Excellence in Innovation Projects, using MATLAB and its Audio Toolbox™ and Deep Learning Toolbox™ products to develop and train a noise suppression deep learning network.
+This is a MLH Fellowship project assignment and project 193 of MathWorks Excellence in Innovation Projects.
 Detailed problem description proposed by MathWorks [here](https://github.com/mathworks/MathWorks-Excellence-in-Innovation/tree/main/projects/Speech%20Background%20Noise%20Suppression%20with%20Deep%20Learning).
 Part of [Microsoft Deep Noise Suppression (DNS) Challenge](https://github.com/microsoft/DNS-Challenge).

 Our submission is a MATLAB implementation of the resarch paper, [FullSubNet: A Full-Band and Sub-Band Fusion Model for Real-Time Single-Channel Speech Enhancement](https://arxiv.org/abs/2010.15508), submitted by Hao, Xiang, et al. from Cornell University in October 2020.

+## Notes
+Our repository includes the previous submission of this MathWorks Excellence in Innovation project, [MATLAB-denoise](https://github.com/YilikaLoufoua/noise-suppression/tree/main/MATLAB-denoise), which performed noise suppression with the neural network they designed and trained using Gaussian noise (algorithmically generated signals).
+As a result, the model performed less idealy when tasked to denoise speech with realistic background noise (such as noises from a washing machine).
+Therefore, as part of our project, we trained their model on noise datasets provided in the Microsoft DNS Challenge repository.

 ## Getting Started
 ### Data